 Built in the 1880s, the log home was inhabited for more than a century before being torn down and sold for salvage in 2015.
-A movement to "save the King" resulted in the purchase of the disassembled structure, now in the possession of the UBVHS.
+A movement to "Save the King" resulted in the purchase of the disassembled structure, now in the possession of the UBVHS.
+Fast forward to 2025, the Matt King house has been reconstructed on the historical society's property located at 728 Main St in Lincoln, MT.
+The next projects on the house are windows, doors, chinking and oiling.
 An artifact of the ranching, mining and timber industries, it is an irreplaceable example of local culture.
-Once raised it will be one of only three historic buildings visible in downtown Lincoln.

 Once established, the Matt King house will serve as an interpretive center and gathering space for UBVHS hosted community events, as well as providing a cultural experience and educational opportunities to Lincoln students, residents and visitors alike.